grahamb/yeastwranglers-www/README.md

 $ gulp deploy
 ```

+# Content

+## Add a page

+create a folder for the page name, ie yeastwraglers.com/blog/ create a folder called blog in src.
+Put a file called index.html in the folder.
+index.html will hold all the content for your page.
+Add the page to the navigation by adding it to src/_data/nav.yml.
+This works the same for
+sub folders, add them as children in nav.yml.

+## Add a meeting

+Meeting are added and re-ordered via the `src/_data/meeting.yml` file.

 ## Github
 For more information on how to use your new project, please refer to the [README
 on Github](https://github.com/sondr3/generator-jekyllized).